CareerShip Home

 • Set specifications for materials, dimensions, and finishes.

-• Research craft trends, venues, and customer buying patterns in order to inspire designs and marketing strategies.
+• Research craft trends, venues, and customer buying patterns to inspire designs and marketing strategies.

 • Develop designs using specialized computer software.